On the Finsler variational nature of autoparallels in metric-affine geometry: Preliminaries

 \subsection{Finsler geometry}

 This subsection briefly reviews the basic notions of (pseudo-)Finsler geometry and, in particular, of Berwald-type geometry, that is needed in the following.
-It mainly relies on \cite{Voicu_2024}.~For more details, see~\cite{Bucataru, math-foundations}.
+It mainly relies on \cite{Voicu_2024}.~For more details, see~\cite{Bucataru, math-foundations} and references therein.

 Denote with $\pi:TM \to M$ the tangent bundle.
 Given a local chart $(U, x^{\mu})$ on $M$, the naturally induced coordinates on $\pi^{-1}(U) \subset TM$ are $\left( x^{\mu}, \dot x^{\mu} \right)$, where $\dot x= \dot x^{\mu} \partial_{\mu} \in T_{x}M$.
 We will often write simply $\left( x^{\mu}, \dot x^{\mu} \right) \equiv (x, \dot x)$ when the chart is fixed and hence no confusion arises.
 The natural local basis of $T_{(x, \dot x)} TM$ is